The Bottom Line

 The Beta AR works well for so many activities that it’s hard to cover them all in a single review.
 I use mine mainly for backpacking, bikepacking, and downhill skiing, so I review it from that perspective.
 It’s also a popular jacket for alpine climbing and backcountry skiing, which I have only minimal experience with.

 This is a review of the women’s Beta AR, and I hope it’ll be especially useful to female readers.
-But the men’s version of the Beta AR is almost identical, with just minor fit variations and a different set of color choices, so I hope men find it helpful too.
+The men’s version of the Beta AR is almost identical, with just minor fit variations and a different set of color choices, so I hope men find my review helpful too.

 Remember though, this is a durable hardshell geared toward alpine adventures, so versatile in this context doesn’t actually mean “perfect for any outdoor activity.”
 If you’re a 3-season backpacker looking for a rain jacket, you can easily find something lighter and less expensive to meet your needs.
 The Beta AR is a jacket for people who love mountains and spend time in them throughout the year.